Dan Devine: Green Bay Packers

 After suffering his first losing season in 1970, Devine left Missouri on January 14, 1971, to become the head coach and general manager of the Green Bay Packers of the NFL, succeeding Phil Bengtson.

-Devine acknowledged the pressure of the position but had the benefit of not immediately following legendary coach Vince Lombardi.
+Devine acknowledged the pressure of the position but had the benefit of the doubt since he did not immediately follow legendary coach Vince Lombardi.
 Bengtson had endured three years of unrealistic expectations following Lombardi's brief retirement after Super Bowl II.

 Devine's career in Green Bay got off to a painful start when he suffered a broken leg following a sideline collision in the season opener, a 42–40 loss to the New York Giants.

 After finishing 4–8–2 in 1971, Devine headed a brief resurgence that "The Pack is Back" by dethroning the four-time division champion Minnesota Vikings in 1972 to reach the playoffs, the Packers' first post-season in five years.
 The Packers lost 16–3 in the first round to the Washington Redskins at RFK Stadium on Christmas Eve.

 The Packers did not reach the postseason for another decade, during the expanded 16-team playoffs of the strike-shortened 1982 season.
 Green Bay would not return to the playoffs in a non-strike year until 1993 and would not win another divisional title until 1995.
 Unable to recapture the success of 1972, Devine's final two seasons at Green Bay were disappointing (5–7–2 in 1973 and 6–8 in 1974).

-Midway through his last season as Packers head coach in 1974, Devine engineered a memorable trade in which Green Bay exchanged two 1st round picks, two 2nd round picks, and a 3rd round pick for 34-year-old quarterback John Hadl from the Los Angeles Rams.
+Midway through his last season as Packers head coach in 1974, Devine engineered a memorable trade in which Green Bay exchanged two first-round picks, two second-round picks, and a third-round pick for 34-year-old quarterback John Hadl from the Los Angeles Rams.
 The Packers were 3–3 at the time with lackluster play from quarterback Jerry Tagge, and Devine apparently believed an experienced quarterback was the last piece of the puzzle.